TheGernaeyCode/powerplatform-samples/dataverse/README.md

 ## Using the samples

-For more info about how to use the Power Apps - Dataverse Samples, please read the README.md file in every sample directory and look in the assets folders for documentation covering the sample
+For more info about how to use the Power Apps - Dataverse Samples, <strong>please read the README.md file in every sample directory and look in the assets folders for documentation covering the sample</strong>

 ## Importing the samples